Maxp300/Bob-Demonstrations-App-Dev-UK/README.md

-# BOB AI Demonstrations - App Dev UK
+# BOB Demonstrations - App Dev UK

-Welcome to the BOB AI Demonstrations repository for Nationwide App Dev UK team.
+Welcome to the BOB Demonstrations repository for Nationwide App Dev UK team.
 This repository serves as a central hub for storing and sharing BOB AI demonstrations, custom modes, and implementation examples.

 ## 📚 Repository Structure